Rogozhskoye Cemetery: Church of Saint Nicholas

-The first chapel of the community, St. Nicholas was separated from it in 1854, when the government pressed popovtsi out and granted the church building to edinoverie – a least independent Old Believer denomination in communion with state Orthodox church.
-Existing St. Nicholas, financed by personal funds of M. P. Alabin, was designed by Vasily Karneev and built in two stages, 1863–1867 and 1879.
-This church is of a single-aisle type (without internal columns), ornately imitating Moscow baroque of the late 17th century.
-Present-day St. Nicholas belongs to mainline Russian Orthodox church, since edinoverie practically disintegrated in the 20th century.
+The first chapel of the community, Saint Nicholas was separated from it in 1854, when the government pressed popovtsy out and granted the church building to the Edinoverie, a less independent Old Believer denomination in communion with the state Orthodox Church.
+The existing Church of Saint Nicholas, financed by personal funds of M. P. Alabin, was designed by Vasily Karneev and built in two stages, 1863–1867 and 1879.
+This church is of a single-aisle type (without internal columns) and ornately imitates late-17th-century Moscow baroque.
+The present-day Church of Saint Nicholas belongs to mainline Russian Orthodox Church since the Edinoverie practically disintegrated in the 20th century.

 Bell tower

-The tallest and most visible building of the Cemetery, a free-standing bell tower was built in 1908–1909, soon after the government lifted prior ban on Old Believer church construction.
-Rogozhskoe tower is exactly one meter lower than Moscow's tallest religious building – Ivan the Great Bell Tower.
+The tallest and most visible building of the cemetery, a free-standing bell tower was built in 1908 to 1909, soon after the government lifted its prior ban on Old Believer church construction.
+The bell tower is exactly one metre shorter than Moscow's tallest religious building, Ivan the Great Bell Tower.
 It was designed by Fyodor Gornostaev (artistic design) and Zinovy Ivanov (structural engineering and construction management).
 Minor work on internal and external finishes continued until 1913.
-The first floor housed a small Church of Resurrection, the upper floors – library and a sacristy.
-The bells, all internal finishes and parts of external ornaments were lost in the Soviet period and are being recreated.
+The first floor housed a small Church of Resurrection, the upper floors, a library and a sacristy.
+The bells, all internal finishes, and parts of external ornaments were lost during the Soviet period and are being rebuilt.

-Old-Rite Institute
+Old-Rite Teachers Institute

-The Old-Rite Teachers Institute, like the bell tower, emerged in 1912 after lifting the bans on Old Believers.
-Initially it operated in Nikoloyamskaya Street, managed by Alexander Rybakov (father of Boris Rybakov).
-In 1914–1915 the community erected a new Institute (two blocks east from the cathedral); it was closed after the revolution of 1917 and eventually converted to a municipal school.
+The Old-Rite Teachers Institute, like the bell tower, emerged in 1912 after the ban on Old Believers was lifted.
+Initially it operated on Nikoloyamskaya Street, managed by Alexander Rybakov, the father of Boris Rybakov.
+In 1914 to 1915, the community erected a new institute (wo blocks east from the cathedral.
+It was closed after the 1917 Russian Revolution and eventually converted to a municipal school.

-The Cemetery also retains a number of old two-story buildings; some are operating, some dilapidated and expecting a complete rebuild (like the Cemetery Hotel, adjacent to St. Nicholas).
+The cemetery also retains a number of old two-floor buildings.
+Some are operating, but some are dilapidated and are expecting a complete rebuild (like the Cemetery Hotel, adjacent to Saint Nicholas).